0x3xp/SENTINEX/README.md

 # SENTINEX

-SENTINEX is a lightweight, modular Windows reconnaissance framework built in C, designed for red teamers, penetration testers, and security researchers.
-It emphasizes stealth, minimal output, and operator control, making it suitable for realistic adversary simulations and internal security assessments.
+SENTINEX is a stealth-focused Windows reconnaissance framework built for red team operations, adversary simulation, and security awareness training.

+## Features
+- Low-noise operator shell
+- Modular reconnaissance commands
+- Windows system, network, and security enumeration
+- LOLBins discovery
+- AV / EDR exposure awareness

+## Platform
+- Windows (x64)

+## Usage
+Run the executable and type `help` to list available modules.

+## Disclaimer
+This tool is intended for authorized security testing and educational purposes only.